 Several issues might explain the Windows 10 black screen, commonly referred to as the “Black Screen of Death”, including:

-- You have two monitors connected with one of them or their connections being faulty.
+- You have two monitors connected with one of them or their faulty connections.

 - There are problems with the initial setup.